stuntrally/stuntrally/Readme.txt

 project's Wiki page [Compiling].

 We are using CMake and C++.
-Car simulation is done by VDrift, a great game by itself (also using Bullet).
+Car simulation is done by VDrift also using bullet.
+Rendering by OGRE.
-Rendering is done by OGRE, trees/grass by PagedGeometry, Gui by MyGUI.
+Trees/grass by PagedGeometry, Gui by MyGUI, materials managed by shiny.

 -- Currently these are used (and need to build before game):
 -- newer versions can be used